ZHOUYI-UM/OpenCV4.5.1-step-by-step/README.md

 Using QtCreator 4.10.1 to generate a "Qt Widgets Application", use the default selection, But in "Kit Selection", please use "MinGW 64-bit" not use "MSVC2017 64bit".

-# Step 3: Project 2, Using OpenCV to face recognition
+# Step 3: Project 2, Using OpenCV to face and eyes detection
-In this project, we will use opencv to face recognition.
-Using the data haarcascade_frontalface_alt.xml and haarcascade_eye_tree_eyeglasses.xml, which is provided by OpenCV.
+In this project, we will use opencv to face and eyes detection.

+Using haarcascade_frontalface_alt.xml to do face detection.

+Using haarcascade_eye_tree_eyeglasses.xml to do eyes detection.

+This to files are provided by OpenCV, you can get it in the direction "sources/data/haarcascades".

 You can copy project 1 and rename to project 2.

 # Step 4: Project 3, Using OpenCV to open a camera
 In this project, we will use opencv to open a camera.
 Press 'q' to exit the video.

+# Step 5: Project 4, face